ssteinbach/ordinate_precision_research/README.md

-  to synchronize a time value that is past the floating point accuracy limit, it doesn't matter if you compute the input with integer accuracy if you still need to use a floating point number without sufficient accuracy to convert into the other space (IE fetching an audio sample during a long running video timeline)
+  to synchronize a time value that is past the floating point accuracy limit, it doesn't matter if you compute the input with integer accuracy if you still need to use a floating point number without sufficient accuracy to convert into the other space such as occurs when fetching an audio sample during a long running video timeline)

 ## Todo List